Using website addresses and bookmarks

 A website address is made up of several different parts.
 Let's take a look at each in turn.

-The first part tells the web browser how to use the information that follows.
+The first part – http:// or https:// - tells the web browser how to use the information that follows.

-Fortunately you don't need to remember to enter this, or even worry about what it all means, as your web browser will automatically add it for you.
+Fortunately you don't need to remember to enter this, as your web browser will automatically add it for you.

 The website name

 The next part is the main bit of the website name.
-It is often the name of a company, product or service.
+It should match the name of a company, product or service represented by the website.

 The letters at the end